Transversal factors and spanning trees: Factors with a specified colouring

 \section{Factors with a specified colouring}

 As mentioned in Section~\ref{sec:intro}, we now discuss the following strengthened problem for factors.
-Given a graph $H$ formed of $n$ vertex-disjoint copies of a fixed $r$-vertex $t$-edge graph $H$, and an injective colouring function $\phi(E(H))\to [tn]$, what minimum degree conditions on a graph collection $\fG=(G_1,\ldots,G_m)$ with vertex set $[rn]$ suffice to find a copy of $H$ in $\fG$ in which the copy of each edge $e\in E(H)$ has colour $\phi(e)$?
-Note that we use that $\phi$ is injective for convenience, and by including graphs multiple times in $\fG$ we can then consider any function $\phi(E(H))\to [tn]$.
+Given a graph $H$ formed of $n$ vertex-disjoint copies of a fixed $r$-vertex $t$-edge graph $F$, and an injective colouring function $\phi(E(H))\to [tn]$, what minimum degree conditions on a graph collection $\fG=(G_1,\ldots,G_{tn})$ with vertex set $[rn]$ suffice to find a copy of $H$ in $\fG$ in which the copy of each edge $e\in E(H)$ has colour $\phi(e)$?
+Note that we consider only injective functions $\phi$ for convenience, and by including graphs multiple times in $\fG$ we can extend to any function $\phi(E(H))\to [tn]$.

-To discuss this problem, let us first define the following minimum degree threshold for $F$-factors in $|F|$-partite graphs.
+To discuss this problem, let us first define the following minimum degree threshold for $F$-factors in $r$-partite graphs.

 \begin{definition} Given a graph $F$ with vertex set $[r]$, let $\delta^p_F$ be the smallest real number $\delta$ such that, for each $\eps>0$, there exists $n_0$ such that, for every $n\geq n_0$, the following holds.